Q. What is the easiest way to make a booking on one of your small group tours?

 A. Yes, single travellers are also more than welcome to join one of our small group tours.
 Please note that there is a AU$800 single traveller surcharge added to the price of the tour for single travelers.
 This single traveller surcharge is used to cover the extra costs incurred for single person accommodation.
 When making a booking online, single travellers need to pay the single traveller surcharge separately.

 Q. What kind of luggage should I bring?

 A. Travellers should bring two easy to carry pieces of luggage: a medium sized suitcase (70-100L) with good quality wheels, and a small overnight bag (35-45L backpack).
 As A&C Tours Japan make use of public transport, all your luggage needs to be of a manageable size and weight so that it does not restrict your ability to travel comfortably.
 Hotels are well chosen for location, but there will be times when you need to move your luggage in public spaces for relatively long distances over tiled surfaces and sometimes up and down stairs in train stations.

 Q. What kind of accommodation do you arrange for your tours?

 A. All hotels, minshuku (local inns), and ryokan (traditional hotels) have been specially chosen by Akemi and Craig for their superior quality and convenient location.
 We use a combination of 3 and 4 star accommodation on all of our small group tours.
 All accommodation has been carefully selected to give you a pleasant stay in the best locations without inflating the cost of your tour unnecessarily.
-Here is a list of some of the hotels we regularly use in some of the main cities to give you a general idea of the standard of accommodation.
+Here is a list of some of the hotels we regularly use in some of the major cities to give you a general idea of the standard of accommodation.

 Tokyo - Hotel Bell Classic Tokyo / Sunshine City Prince Hotel